timoAnsah/Security-Monitoring-Tool/README.md

 -
 # Future Improvements
-- Integrate AWS Lambda for advanced event processing
+- Integrate AWS Lambda function to rotate secret automatically
 - Add a database service like DynamoDB for auditing purposes